statsig-io/docs/docs/developer-guides/feature-flags-in-expo.md

 3. **Start Your Expo Project**:
    - Run the following command to start your project:
      ```sh
-     expo start
+      npx expo run:[ios|android]
      ```
-   - This will open up a browser window with the Expo developer tools.
-You can launch the app on an iOS simulator, Android emulator, or your physical device using the Expo Go app.
+   - This will package the app and run it on your development platform of choice (either ios or Android).
+The Statsig React Native SDK requires that you package your app, rather then just running it with "npx expo start".

 ### Step 2: Integrate Statsig for Feature Flags